 Romans 8:33-34 – “Who shall lay any thing to the charge of God’s elect?
 It is God that justifies.
 Who is he that condemneth?
 It is Christ that died, yea rather, that is risen again, who is even at the right hand of God, who also makes intercession for us.”

 Romans 14:4 – “Who are you to judge another’s servant?
 To his own master he stands or falls.
 Indeed, he will be made to stand, for God is able to make him stand.”

 In Mark 16:7, after Jesus rose from the dead, Mary was told, “Go, tell His disciples and Peter.”
 Don’t forget Peter, the Master isn’t finished with him yet.
-Peter’s denial was worse than any sin of the flesh but Jesus continued to use him.
+Peter’s denial was worse than any sin of the flesh we could ever commit, yet Jesus continued to use him.
 In fact, Peter was the one in Acts 2:14 who preached the first sermon on the day of Pentecost, where 3,000 were saved and the other disciples stood with him in full support – just fifty days after Passover.

 How wonderful it would be if we could stand with our fallen brethren today like they did.
 It’s interesting that Peter was not told to sit down for a period of time, but was encouraged to get up and continue working for God.
 Praise the Lord!
 God is a merciful, restoring and gracious God.

 “The gifts and the calling of God are without repentance – irrevocable” (Romans 11:29).